 B.A.
 University of California, Riverside M.A.
 California State University, Chico Ph.D.
 Michigan State University

-My pedagogy is guided by one underlying philosophical principle – teaching and mentoring must be paired with the practical application of foundational concepts in order to promote a high level of learning, critical thought, empowerment, and active engagement among students.
-This framework has advanced my practice into one that engages students in critical thinking and awareness of larger community and societal issues.
-In addition, I utilize the life contexts of my students as an experiential resource for understanding society in diverse and complex ways.
-In advancing this philosophy within the classroom, I utilize practical activities, community engagement, and innovative teaching methodologies (e.g. “flipping the classroom”) as a means to enhance the understanding of my students.
+Additionally, I utilize practical activities, community engagement, and innovative teaching methodologies (e.g. “flipping the classroom”) to enhance the understanding of my students.
 I view engagement and learning as “multi-centered” such that each individual (student and teacher alike) contributes to the overall knowledge of the classroom.
 Indeed, I attempt to make my classroom a place where the rising tide lifts all boats.

-My research occupies a central issue for both interdisciplinary and community-based scholarship: in what ways do individuals and communities engage in collective action efforts to effectively advocate for community change and address structural inequalities within their communities?
+My research seeks to answer the question: in what ways do individuals and communities engage collectively with the goal of addressing social and community change?
 This focus has led to several research projects currently underway that focus on understanding the relationship between relational aspects of community life and the ability of those relationships to potentiate collective action processes.
 As such, this interest has manifested primarily in understanding the relationships both within and between community action organizations and how these relationships can facilitate collective action processes.
 As such, I am currently leading a multi-faceted research project to specifically investigate these issues.